 Reaching for Our Roots to Heal Digestion

 I’m very excited to share an article with you that was just published in Acupuncture Today.
-Written for acupuncturists who may not be tapping into the power and wisdom of our traditions, I explore some of the reasons ancient wisdom is the key to healing the modern epidemic of digestive distress.
+Written for acupuncturists, I explore some of the ways Chinese medicine offers to heal the modern epidemic of digestive distress.

 By Karen M. Taylor, L.Ac.